UTMB Alumni Association Awards

 The Betty Lee Evans Nursing Excellence Award honors graduates of a recognized nursing program at UTMB who have made outstanding contributions to healthcare in the UTMB System.

 The late Dr. E. Burke Evans established this endowment as a lasting tribute to his grandmother and her namesake, his sister, Betty Lee Evans.
-Dr. Evans was a long-time faculty member at UTMB in the Department of Orthopaedic Surgery & Rehabilitation.
+Dr. Evans was a long-time faculty member at UTMB in the Department of Orthopedic Surgery & Rehabilitation.

 The UTMB School of Nursing Alumni Association Hall of Fame honors alumni who have made significant contributions to nursing through commitment to excellence in patient care, community service and nursing leadership.